Yahoo Sports: Yahoo and NBC Sports Group

 On December 9, 2012, Yahoo and the NBC Sports Group announced a content and promotional deal combining Yahoo Sports' original reporting expertise, coverage of big events, Rivals' college content and popular fantasy sports products with NBC Sports Group's growing digital assets, and significant television promotion and integration.

 While Yahoo Sports and the NBC Sports Group will continue to maintain separate sites and editorial control of their respective newsrooms and digital properties, they will collaborate on premium sports news and events coverage both online and on the air.
 Yahoo Sports' popular products will also be included in the NBC Sports Group's digital assets.

 Key features of the alliance include:

-Editorial Depth: The combined talent roster of Yahoo Sports and NBC Sports features a deep bench of award-winning reporters and commentators, such as NBC's Bob Costas and Mike Florio; Yahoo Sports' Dan Wetzel and Adrian Wojnarowski.
-Yahoo Sports' renowned investigative reporting will be featured on NBC TV, giving fans multiple-platform delivery.
+Editorial Depth: The combined talent roster of Yahoo Sports and NBC Sports features award-winning reporters and commentators, such as NBC's Bob Costas and Mike Florio as well as Yahoo Sports' Dan Wetzel and Adrian Wojnarowski.
+Yahoo Sports' investigative reporting will be featured on NBC TV, giving fans multiple-platform delivery.

 Original Video Programming Concepts: Yahoo Sports and NBC Sports will work together to develop original made-for-web video programs that will appear on both Yahoo Sports and NBCSports.com featuring fan favorites from among the award-winning editorial teams' rosters, including: